codeboi20/C-Calculator-/README.md

-click on the pong game exe to play
+click on the pong game.exe file to play